Killthebug/Bika-Lims-Wiki/Home.md

     </VirtualHost>

-## 6. Verify successfull Plone installation
+## 6. Verify that Plone installation is successfull

 Note the output of the installer script: